apache/echarts-doc/en/option/series/treemap.md

 ## data(Array)

 the the data format of [series-treemap.data](~series-treemap.data) is tree.
-For example：
+For example:

 ```javascript
 [ // tips, the outmost level is an array.
 It is unnecessary to start from a root node.